CC-Public/DashboardAssignment/README.md

 We would like you to use:

- * [AngularJS](http://angularjs.org).
-Show as much features as you can from angular but do not over complicate;
+ * [AngularJS](http://angularjs.org) - show as many angular features as you can but do not over complicate
- * [TypeScript](http://www.typescriptlang.org/).
-Use classes and strong typing as much as possible;
+ * [TypeScript](http://www.typescriptlang.org/) - use classes and strong typing as much as possible.
+You can find definitions for common libraries [here](https://github.com/borisyankov/DefinitelyTyped)
- * [Twitter Bootstrap](http://getbootstrap.com/) + [Less CSS](http://lesscss.org/).
-Use responsive 12-column grid-system;
+ * [Twitter Bootstrap](http://getbootstrap.com/) + [Less CSS](http://lesscss.org/) - use responsive 12-column grid-system
- * [Protractor](http://angular.github.io/protractor/).
-Cover you application at least with necessary tests;
+ * [Protractor](http://angular.github.io/protractor/) - cover you application with necessary tests

 Plus anything that helps you.
 But try to keep the stack as thin as possible, so don't use extra dependencies unless you *really* need them.
 Additional credit would be given for those who *will not use jQuery*.

 ### Data

-Within this assignment you would need to populate your app with financial data (stocks, prices and historical data for charting) which could come either from [Markit On Demand public API](http://dev.markitondemand.com/) in **JSON** format or from [Yahoo Finance](https://code.google.com/p/yahoo-finance-managed/wiki/YQLAPI).
+Within this assignment you would need to populate your app with financial data (stocks, prices and historical data for charting) which you can get in JSON format either from [Markit On Demand public API](http://dev.markitondemand.com/)  or from [Yahoo Finance](https://code.google.com/p/yahoo-finance-managed/wiki/YQLAPI).
 Both are extremely simple and do not require any registration.
 Further instructions would be given below.
-And once you can think of a better source provider you are more familiar with please feel free to use it.
+Actually if you can think of a better data provider for stocks and quotes or the one you are more familiar with please feel free to use it.

 ###Source Code

 The quality of the code **matters** so please try not only to make it work but also make it readable and maintainable.
-We would also give much attention to you application's structure and code organization.
+We would also give much attention to you application's structure and architecture.

 All the development has to be done in [GitHub](http://github.com/) or any other public source-code hosting service.